 - The cultural experience is simply fantastic: of the 170 museums in Mexico City, 78 are in the Cuauhtémoc district, with a wide variety of themes to suit all tastes; there are also bars with a lively atmosphere and live music.

-- There are not only upscale eateries and restaurants but also food trucks, traditional food stores, and “antojitos” (snacks or appetizers) that offer a culinary tour of some of the most famous and gourmet restaurants in the neighborhood.
+- There are not only upscale eateries and restaurants but also food trucks, traditional food stores, and “antojitos” (snacks or appetizers) that offer a culinary tour of some of the most famous gourmet restaurants in the neighborhood.

-Disadvantages to Staying In Roma
+Disadvantages of Staying In Roma

 - Unfortunately, there have been reports of muggings of tourists spending time in the area.
 Although this is not a frequent occurrence, always keep an eye on your belongings and avoid very lonely and remote streets after dark.